osg-htc/user-documentation/documentation/support_and_training/training/ospool_for_education.md

   </tr>
   <tr>
     <th>Discuss your event goals with a Research Computing Facilitator (Optional)</th>
-    <td colspan="2">The Facilitation team is here to help discuss your event goals and guide you through the process of using OSG resources.
+    <td colspan="2">The Facilitation team is here to help discuss your event goals and provide guidance about how to best leverage existing OSG services and resources.
 Fill out this form {LINK} and a Facilitator will contact you within one business day about scheduling a short virtual meeting.
     </td>
   </tr>
   <tr>